 Alex Baczynski-Jenkins (1987, London) lives and works in Warsaw and London.
 Previous solo exhibitions include: Foksal Gallery Foundation, Warsaw (2018) and Chisenhale Gallery, London (2017).
 He has also presented work at: Migros Museum of Contemporary Art, Zurich (2018); Palais de Tokyo, Paris; Museum of Modern Art, Warsaw (both 2017); Swiss Institute Contemporary Art, New York; Muzeum Sztuki, Łódź (both 2016); and Basel Liste (2014).
 He is cofounder of feminist and queer project space Kem in Warsaw.
 Kem have recently realised projects at the Museum of Modern Art, Warsaw (Kem Care, 2017) and are currently on a one year residency at the Ujazdowski Castle Centre for Contemporary Art (Three Springs, 2018-2019).
 He was a fellow at the Home Workspace Program, Beirut between 2012-2013.
 In 2018, he was the recipient of the Arts Foundation Award and the Frieze Artist Award.

-Pedro Barateiro´s How to Make a Mask is a scripted monologue accompanied by images that put various (…)
+Pedro Barateiro´s How to Make a Mask is a scripted monologue accompanied by images that put various modes of (…)

-CONUNDRUM thinks on subjectivity, community, politics and struggles involving ecological and queer (…)
+CONUNDRUM thinks on subjectivity, community, politics and struggles involving ecological and queer agendas (…)